p-adic adelic metrics and Quadratic Chabauty I: Valuations and canonical local heights away from

 Then $v_{\mathcal{L}}$ is a $\Q$-valuation on $\L$.
 See~\cite[Example~2.7.20]{BG06} for more details. \end{ex} More generally, we can obtain $\Q$-valuations as follows. \begin{ex} Let $\|\cdot\|$ be a locally bounded and continuous real-valued metric on $\L$ (see~\cite[\S2.7]{BG06}).
+Let $\log_{\R} \colon \R_{>0} \rightarrow \R$ denote the usual logarithm on the positive real numbers $\R_{>0}$.
 Then $\log_\R \|\cdot\|$ has the scaling property that we want from a valuation.
 So if

 is $\Q$-valued, then it defines a $\Q$-valuation on $\L$. \end{ex}